Jean's Bible Study Topics of the New Testament

 Jn 12-35,36

-· (43b) Judgment Ø Satan destroyed Ø Conform to the character of Jesus’ nature
+(43b) Judgment >> Satan destroyed >> Conform to the character of Christ >> Conform to His nature

-· (91l) Thy kingdom come Ø The narrow way Ø Trail of good works Ø The trail that Jesus walked
+(91m) Thy kingdom come >> The narrow way >> Trail of good works >> The trail that Jesus walked

-· (117k) Thy kingdom come Ø Seeing through the eyes of your spirit Ø Light illumines your spirit -- These verses go with verse 46.
+(117k) Thy kingdom come >> Faith >> Seeing through the eyes of your spirit >> Light illumines your spirit -- These verses go with verse 46.
 Jesus talked almost exclusively in terms of darkness and light.
-The analogy is a perfect match for the things of the Spirit.
-Jesus wasn’t just a spiritual man; he was the very embodiment of the Holy Spirit.
+He wasn’t just a spiritual man; he was the very embodiment of the Holy Spirit.
+He said to believe in the light, and a verse earlier He said to walk in the light, suggesting that the words “believe” and “obey” are alike.
+When He said to walk in the light, He was referring to obeying the Holy Spirit as children born of the Spirit.

-· (119b) Thy kingdom come Ø Manifestations of faith Ø Freedom Ø Law of the spirit Ø Law of the Spirit of truth -- These verses go with verse 46
+(119b) Thy kingdom come >> Manifestations of faith >> Freedom >> Law of the spirit >> Law of the Spirit of truth -- These verses go with verse 46

-· (170j) Works of the devil Ø Manifestations of the devil Ø Outward appearance Ø Temporary Ø Back-sliders are temporary
+(170j) Works of the devil >> Manifestations of the devil >> Outward appearance >> Temporary >> Back-sliders are temporary

-· (176c) Works of the devil Ø The religion of witchcraft Ø Ignorance Ø Ignorance lurks in darkness
+(176c) Works of the devil >> The religion of witchcraft >> Ignorance >> Ignorance lurks in darkness

-· (237k) Kingdom of God Ø Pursuing the kingdom Ø Transferring the kingdom Ø The church is transferred to the kingdom Ø Transferred from darkness to light
+(237k) Kingdom of God >> Pursuing the kingdom >> Transferring the kingdom >> The Church is transferred to the kingdom >> Transferred from darkness to light

 Jn 12-35

-· (182a) Works of the devil Ø The origin of lawlessness Ø Deception Ø Self deception Ø Believing the darkness within you is light
+(182a) Works of the devil >> The origin of lawlessness >> Deception >> Self deception >> Believing the darkness within you is light

 Jn 12-36

-· (89i) Thy kingdom come Ø Fear of God is the beginning of wisdom Ø Increasing in wisdom
+(89i) Thy kingdom come >> Fear of God is the beginning of wisdom >> Increasing in wisdom

-· (107d) Thy kingdom come Ø Truth Ø Word creates faith Ø Believing the word creates faith
+(107d) Thy kingdom come >> Faith >> Word creates faith >> Believing the word creates faith

-· (114b) Thy kingdom come Ø Working the grace of God Ø Obeying the Holy Spirit Ø Believing the Father by obeying the Son Ø Obeying Jesus’ will -- This verse goes with verses 44-46
+(114b) Thy kingdom come >> Faith >> Working the grace of God >> Obeying the Holy Spirit >> Believing the Father by obeying the Son >> Obeying Jesus’ will -- This verse goes with verses 44-46

 Jn 12,37-49

-· (20e) Nature of sin Ø Having a hardened heart
+(20e) Sin >> Nature of sin >> Having a hardened heart

 Jn 12,37-43

-· (54a) Paradox Ø Opposites Ø Unbelief in the presence of the power of God
+(54a) Paradox >> Opposites >> Unbelief in the presence and power of God

-· (167h) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind does not receive the things of God Ø It does not believe the word of God
+(167h) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind does not receive the things of God >> It does not believe the word of God

-· (181b) Works of the devil Ø Practicing witchcraft Ø Rebelling against God Ø Rebelling against the witness of God
+(181b) Works of the devil >> Practicing witchcraft >> Rebelling against God >> Rebelling against the witness of God

-· (185g) Works of the devil Ø The origin of lawlessness Ø Mystery of lawlessness Ø God helps Satan in the mystery of lawlessness
+(185g) Works of the devil >> The origin of lawlessness >> Mystery of lawlessness >> God helps Satan in the mystery of lawlessness

-· (186g) Works of the devil Ø The result of lawlessness Ø The reprobate Ø Man’s role in becoming a reprobate Ø After they reject God’s faith how can they believe?
+(186g) Works of the devil >> The result of lawlessness >> The reprobate >> Man’s role in becoming a reprobate >> After they reject God’s faith how can they believe?

-· (201h) Denying Christ Ø Man chooses his own destiny apart from God Ø Jesus is an offense Ø Jesus offends the world Ø Faith offends unbelief
+(201h) Denying Christ >> Man chooses his own destiny apart from God >> Jesus is an offense >> Jesus offends the world >> Faith offends unbelief

-· (202j) Denying Christ Ø Man chooses his own destiny apart from God Ø Running from God Ø Running from walking in faith Ø Running from God through unbelief
+(202j) Denying Christ >> Man chooses his own destiny apart from God >> Running from God >> Running from walking in faith >> Running from God through unbelief

 Jn 12,37-40

-· (74l) Thy kingdom come Ø Let not your heart be hardened Ø Insensitive to the things of God
+(74l) Thy kingdom come >> Let not your heart be hardened >> Insensitive to the things of God

-· (169g) Works of the devil Ø Manifestations of the devil Ø The world is blind to God Ø God blinds their eyes -- Isaiah said that He has blinded their eyes and hardened their hearts, so they cannot see with their eyes and perceive with their hearts and be converted, and God heal them.
-This is a complicated verse because God didn’t actually blind their eyes.
-The Pharisees blinded themselves, and since they were so willing to not see or believe, God helped them by sending upon them a spirit of delusion to seal their unbelief as in a coffin.
-The Pharisees made up their minds not to believe, though the truth was literally staring them in the face, and they knew they were seeing and hearing the truth from Jesus, but they turned away just the same, choosing not to believe.
-There are spiritual entities (demons) in the world that harden people’s hearts who refuse to believe, so that they cannot believe if they tried.
-There is a line you can cross that you cannot return no matter what evidence presents itself, no matter who gets healed, no matter who rises from the dead, you will never be able to believe in God.
-In other words there is a point when unbelief is no longer your choice.
-Unbelief in evidence of the truth invites demons into your life, and they will harden your heart until you are no longer able to believe, according to 2The 2-11,12, “And for this reason God will send upon them a deluding influence so that they might believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.”
+(169g) Works of the devil >> Manifestations of the devil >> The world is blind to God >> God blinds their eyes -- Isaiah said that God has blinded their eyes and hardened their hearts.
+This is a complicated verse.
+The Pharisees blinded themselves, and since they were so unwilling to see or believe, God helped them by sending upon them a satanic delusion to seal their fate.
+God did not actually send these demonic forces, but they automatically came as a spiritual reaction of their unbelief.
+The Pharisees made up their minds not to believe, though the truth was literally staring them in the face, and they knew it, but they refused to believe.
+There are spiritual principles at work and entities (demons) in the world that harden people’s hearts who refuse to believe, especially when God makes Himself known, so they cannot believe even if they tried.
+They crossed a line that they could not return no matter what evidence presented itself, no matter who got healed or who rose from the dead.
+In other words, there is a point when unbelief is no longer our choice.
+Unbelief in the presence of truth invites demons into our life, and they will harden our heart until we are no longer able to believe, according to 2The 2-11,12, “And for this reason God will send upon them a deluding influence so that they might believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.”

-· (217e) Sovereignty Ø God overrides the will of man Ø God’s will over man Ø God gives up on you Ø After you are no longer able to repent -- It must have been disheartening after performing so many signs to be confronted with unbelief.
-The Pharisees even had the audacity to ask Him for a sign in Mat 12,38-41, that they might believe in him, as though He had not been raising people from the dead, healing the sick, blind and lame, opening the ears of the deaf and performing signs and wonders of every kind where ever He went, and these guys wanted a sign?
-Jesus told them that no sign will be given to them, but the fact is many signs had been given to them.
-This was the Pharisees attempting to put Jesus on a string, but He wasn’t going to perform a miracle for them, because it wouldn’t have changed their unbelief any more than the last hundred miracles stirred an ounce of faith in them.
-They simply had no capacity to believe in Jesus.
+(217e) Sovereignty >> God overrides the will of man >> God’s will over man >> God gives up on you >> After you are no longer able to repent -- It must have been disheartening after performing so many signs to be confronted with unbelief.
+The Pharisees even had the audacity to ask Him for a sign in Mat 12,38-41, that they might believe in him, as though He had not been raising people from the dead, healing the sick, blind and lame, opening the ears of the deaf and performing signs and wonders of every kind.
+These guys wanted a sign?
+Jesus told them that no sign will be given them, but the fact is many signs were given, but they would not receive them.

-· (223j) Kingdom of God Ø The elusive kingdom of heaven Ø Miss God Ø Missing the train Ø Miss the invitation from God
+(223j) Kingdom of God >> The elusive Kingdom of Heaven >> Miss God >> Missing the train >> Miss the invitation from God

 Jn 12-39,40

-· (162e) Works of the devil Ø Being a slave to the devil (Addictions) Ø Bondage Ø A slave to unbelief Ø Bondage to an inability to believe
+(162e) Works of the devil >> Being a slave to the devil (Addictions) >> Bondage >> A slave to unbelief >> Bondage to an inability to believe

 Jn 12,41-43

-· (169j) Works of the devil Ø Manifestations of the devil Ø Seeking the glory of man Ø Loving the approval of men rather than the approval of God Ø Fearing their religion -- Here is another common snag in people’s faith based on incentive of social class, seeking the approval of men over the approval of God.
-These rulers saw the signs and believed that God had sent Him as a prophet, and some may have even acknowledged Him as the Son of God, but they were unwilling to confess Him, which is a lesser form of unbelief, yet it serves as just another route to the same destination.
-They knew in their hearts that Jesus was their Messiah, but having status in society, they were faced with a decision to either sacrifice their belief in Jesus, who was unpopular with the Pharisees, or sacrifice their position in society for their faith in Christ.
-It turned out they believed more in man’s world than in God’s truth, but that’s nothing new.
+(169j) Works of the devil >> Manifestations of the devil >> Seeking the glory of man >> Loving the approval of men rather than the approval of God >> Fearing their religion -- Here is another common snag in people’s faith-based incentive of social class: seeking the approval of men over the approval of God.
+These rulers saw the signs and believed that God had sent Him as a prophet, and some may have even acknowledged Him as the Son of God, but they were unwilling to confess Him.
+They knew in their heart that Jesus was their Messiah, but having status in society, they were faced with a decision to either sacrifice their belief in Jesus or sacrifice their position in society.
+It turned out they believed more in man’s world than in God’s truth.

 Jn 12-42,43

-· (18i) Sin Ø Twisted thinking Ø God’s purpose is evil
+(18i) Sin >> Twisted thinking >> Unable to distinguish between good and evil >> God’s purpose is evil

-· (21h) Sin Ø Premeditated sin Ø Having no intensions of doing the will of God
+(21h) Sin >> Premeditated sin >> Having no intensions of doing the will of God

-· (75m) Thy kingdom come Ø Having ulterior (hidden) motives
+(75m) Thy kingdom come >> Having ulterior (hidden) motives

-· (86d) Thy kingdom come Ø Belief demands a response
+(86d) Thy kingdom come >> Belief demands a response

-· (199h) Denying Christ Ø Man chooses his own destiny apart from God Ø Rejecting Christ Ø The world rejects God Ø Rejecting Christ to keep the world
+(199h) Denying Christ >> Man chooses his own destiny apart from God >> Rejecting Christ >> The world rejects God >> Rejecting Christ to keep the world

-· (240e) Kingdom of God Ø Opposition toward the kingdom of God Ø Hindering the kingdom Ø Natural disadvantage Ø Beware when all men speak well of you Ø Natural disadvantage of seeking popularity
+(240e) Kingdom of God >> Opposition toward the Kingdom of God >> Hindering the kingdom >> Natural disadvantage >> Beware when all men speak well of you >> Natural disadvantage of seeking popularity

 Jn 12,44-49

-· (207i) Salvation Ø The salvation of God Ø Salvation verses Ø The kingdom of God Ø Salvation authority of Jesus Christ
+(207i) Salvation >> The salvation of God >> Salvation verses >> The Kingdom of God >> Salvation authority of Jesus Christ

 Jn 12,44-46

-· (114b) Thy kingdom come Ø Working the grace of God Ø Obeying the Holy Spirit Ø Believing the Father by obeying the Son Ø Obeying Jesus’ will -- These verses go with verse 36
+(114b) Thy kingdom come >> Faith >> Working the grace of God >> Obeying the Holy Spirit >> Believing the Father by obeying the Son >> Obeying Jesus’ will -- These verses go with verse 36

 Jn 12-44,45